Beekeyinn/shopify-remix-boilerplate/README.md

 - First This boilerplate uses postgresql for database or datasource for prisma
 - This boiler plate includes: Session, Profile(extra data of shop) and Setting that contains logrocket and crisp for starting
+- Plans are to be written in plan.json file in provided syntax for billing to work